-- Emails like "see below" - when somebody doesn't take a minute to form their request and still expects you to take time to answer it.
+- Emails like "see below" - when somebody doesn't take a minute to form their request and still expects me to take time to answer it.

 - Meetings without an agenda and a preparation - they are a waste of time.
 The usual invitation text is "I want to discuss ..." - it means, the person did not spend enough brain cycles regarding what they want out of the meeting.

-great books ◆ cool podcasts ◆ informative blogs ◆ "believable" people to follow and learn from ◆ productivity and optimization ◆ meritocracy ◆ stoicism ◆ zen ◆ teaching and presentations as a way to learn more and spread the knowledge ◆ wakeboarding ◆ video filming ◆ video cutting ◆ onewheel
+great books ◆ cool podcasts ◆ informative blogs ◆ "believable" people (see the book 'Principles' of Ray Dalio) to follow and learn from ◆ productivity and optimization ◆ meritocracy ◆ stoicism ◆ zen ◆ teaching, presentations and public speaking as a way to learn more and spread the knowledge ◆ wakeboarding ◆ video filming ◆ video cutting ◆ onewheel ◆ cuban salsa

 My working style